deltaquebec/dquigley.dev/research.md

 I care greatly for the pedagogy of this material as much as its analysis.
 The terminological disarray is not only a research problem, but a teaching problem: students of Arabic, Hebrew, and Akkadian are routinely handed labels (perfect, imperfect, aorist, preterite) that carry framework-specific commitments incompatible with the morphological systems being described, and the conflation of perfect with perfective in particular costs learners and instructors a great deal of unnecessary confusion.
 The broader commitment is that a properly organized exposition is as much in order as a formal or typological interest of a contested area, which can substitute for many years of accumulated terminological apprenticeship; this matters more in cross-linguistic morphology than in most areas, because the conventions are particularly entrenched and particularly local.

-## Craft and the externalization of tacit knowledge
+## Craft and externalization of tacit knowledge

 ### Historical typography